Does the Ontario Boating License Expire?

 However, the PCOC was designed to simplify compliance and encourage safe boating practices.
 The one-time effort needed to pass the boating safety test ensures the continuous legal operation of a pleasure boat on Canada's waterways.

-Your Ontario boat license must be carried onboard whenever you operate a motorized boat.
+Your Ontario boating license must be carried on board whenever you operate a motorized boat.

 There are penalties for not having it with you, even if you do have a valid PCOC and just accidentally left it at home.
 Most commonly, the penalty is a warning or a fine.